 Examples of program income that has been generated from some COPS Office-funded activities include fees collected for conference registration, exhibit booths, and website advertisements.
 Interest earned on advances of federal funds is not program income.
-Except as otherwise provided for in federal statutes, regulations, or the award terms and conditions, program income does not include rebates, credits, discounts, and interest earned on any of them.
+Except as otherwise provided for in federal statutes, regulations, or the award terms and conditions, program income does not include rebates, credits, discounts, or interest earned on any of these.

-The recipient may not earn or keep any profit resulting from a federal award unless expressly authorized, in writing, by the COPS Office.2
+The recipient may not earn or keep any profit resulting from a federal award unless expressly authorized in writing by the COPS Office.